-The use of RC is growing rapidly, estimated at above 1,500 cyclotrons worldwide according to the International Atomic Energy Agency (IAEA) report from 2021.
+The use of RCs is growing rapidly, and it is estimated that there are over 1,500 cyclotrons worldwide according to an International Atomic Energy Agency report from 2021.
 Radioactive substances are used in a variety of medical treatments [1].
-In this work we focus on the case of Radioisotope F-18 cyclotrons (with half-life of 110 minutes), which is used for diagnosing and monitoring many types of cancers.
-As such, it requires careful coordination of the production stages and timely delivery to the medical end-users [2].
-Other examples of goods with value deterioration over time are fruits [3], certain chemicals, volatile liquids, blood banks, and more.
-In general, the value deterioration might emerge from physical decay, damage, spoilage, evaporation, approaching obsolescence, market value or end of season [4, 5].
+In this work, we focus on the case of cyclotrons for radioisotope F-18 (with a half-life of 110 minutes), which is used for diagnosing and monitoring many types of cancers.
+As such, careful coordination of the production stages and timely delivery to the medical end-users are required [2].
+Other examples of goods that deteriorate in value over time are fruits [3], certain chemicals, volatile liquids, and blood from blood banks.
+In general, deterioration can emerge because of physical decay, damage, spoilage, evaporation, approaching obsolescence, market value, or the end of a season [4, 5].